 Although the city’s economy is dependent on its strong public transit system, workers in densely-populated peripheral areas often cannot efficiently access places of employment and other much-needed economic opportunities.
 Over 750,000 New York City workers commute over an hour each way to work, with two-thirds of these individuals traveling to jobs where they earn less than $35,000 annually.
 Furthermore, many low-wage service and blue-collar workers need to access jobs outside of Manhattan’s Central Business District in communities without immediate access to the subway system.

-Over the last few years, demonstrable progress has been made in addressing these challenges.
+Over the last decade, demonstrable progress has been made in addressing these challenges.
 Since 2008, the MTA and New York City Department of Transportation (NYCDOT) have begun to develop a citywide Bus Rapid Transit (BRT) network to efficiently expand and connect public transportation in peripheral low- and moderate-income communities.
 As part of their Select Bus Service (SBS) program, this BRT network is comprised of bus routes in all five boroughs that utilize off-board fare collection, bus-only lanes, signal prioritization and targeted bus stops to improve transit time.
 As opposed to large-scale subway and commuter rail projects, BRT can make better use of infrastructure we already have – our streets – and deliver mobility to underserved neighborhoods at a cost of millions, rather than billions, per mile.

-Pratt Center has been instrumental in the development and growth of Bus Rapid Transit across New York City.
+Pratt Center was instrumental in the development and growth of Bus Rapid Transit across New York City.
 In 2006, we mapped underserved residential communities and outer-borough employment centers, and documented racial and economic disparities in commuting times of New Yorkers.
 We then utilized this information in convening Communities United for Transportation Equity (COMMUTE!) – a grassroots coalition including our community-based partners calling for the engagement of local stakeholders in efforts to address unequal transit access.
 Through COMMUTE!, we educated elected officials about BRT’s benefits, defining a transportation agenda that prioritized it while building an effective base of strong political support.
 When NYCDOT Commissioner Janette Sadik-Kahn announced plans for a citywide BRT network, she noted the importance of our work and the support we had garnered to make BRT a reality.